 GOOD AS GOALED

-It's time again for a crop of lofty new goals and aspirations: Slim down, stay organized, save money, be nicer.
-Unfortunately, research shows that 92 percent of people fail to keep their New Year's resolutions.
-In fact, it takes only one week for a quarter of us to give up.
+It's time again for a new crop of lofty goals and aspirations: Slim down, stay organized, save money, be nicer.
+Unfortunately, surveys have shown that as many as 9 out of 10 people fail to keep their New Year's resolutions.
+It takes some people only a week to give up.
 Thankfully, experts say there are simple strategies that can boost the odds of success.

 FOCUS ON ONE RESOLUTION AT A TIME